Posted on August 21, 2020

 The Durham Art Guild presents the 66th Annual Juried Exhibition at SunTrust Gallery inside the Durham Arts Council building.
 This is the Guild’s longest-running, largest, and most impressive annual exhibition featuring the work of 56 regional artists working in a variety of mediums and styles.
 We are excited to phase the reopening of SunTrust Gallery with one of our favorites!

-This exhibition will be on view in person through advanced appointments following safety guidelines September 10 – October 10, 2020.
-Please note that the exhibit may be extended by a few weeks yet.
+This exhibition will be on view in person through advanced appointments following safety guidelines September 10 – October 31, 2020.

 TO READ THE COMPLETE SAFETY GUIDELINES FOR THE DURHAM ARTS COUNCIL BUILDING AND TO MAKE AN IN PERSON APPOINTMENT LINK HERE.